 I've long been interested in astronomy and geology.
 I spent twenty eight years working as a computer programmer for geophysical survey companies.
 I've dabbled with computer-generated imagery.
 I read a fair bit of SF and fantasy literature, and I usually get to a few SF conventions each year.
 I sing in a small a'capella choir which usually performs at one of those conventions.
 I also like folk, choral, and early music.

 I've had an interest in amateur radio for many years.
 I attempted (and failed) the old City and Guilds examination way back in the mid-seventies before it became a multiple-choice type of paper, and before I'd even taken my A level school exams.
 I looked into the possibilty of re-attempting the exam occasionally in the following decades.
-In 2009 I became involved, via friends at my my local amateur astronomical society, in the tracking of amateur high altitude balloon experiments.
+In 2009 I became involved, via friends at my my (then) local amateur astronomical society, in the tracking of amateur high altitude balloon experiments.
 That required equipment capable of SSB reception and RTTY decoding, and that finally pushed me past just thinking about amateur radio.
 On 27th February 2010 I joined a Foundation course at the nearby Bromley and District Amateur Radio Society and received my first callsign, M6LEP, on 16th March 2010.
 I missed the Bromley society's Intermediate course later in the year because its final day clashed with a long-booked holiday I wasn't prepared to miss.
 However, an opportunity to take the Intermediate exam at Cambridge was offered to me, and on a snowy day at the beginning of December 2010 I took a train to Cambridge to sit the exam.
 I got home, walking the last few miles through gently falling snow, in the early hours of the following day with the appropriate pass certificate.
 I was encouraged to take the same path for the Advanced exam, and spent a good part of the next two months studying the relevant books.
 On 1st February 2011 I again took a train to Cambridge.
 There was no snow this time, but my return journey was almost as delayed after a truck damaged a bridge.
 The rest of the month I waited anxiously.
 Eventually, on the 26th, my pass certificate arrived, and I received my full licence callsign almost exactly a year after starting the Foundation course.

 I'm a member of: